great-expectations/great_expectations/docs/docusaurus/docs/guides/setup/configuring_metadata_stores/how_to_configure_an_expectation_store_in_azure_blob_storage.md

 ```bash
 great_expectations suite list
 ```
-If your Expectations have not been copied to Azure Blob Storage, a message indicating "No Expectations were found" is returned.
+If your Expectations have not been copied to Azure Blob Storage, the message "No Expectations were found" is returned.